Aalitafsk/terraform-with-module/README.md

  # To destroy the all the resources first unmount all the volumes using the following command in the linux terminal of all the servers
  sudo umount /dev/xvdf

+ # now our next step is to take the snapshots/backup of the volumes in aws a/c